 The roasted tenderloin is great for family gatherings because it serves a lot of people.
 This is one of those meats that may taste even better as leftovers the next day!

-This is my family’s traditional Christmas dinner entrée, although it would also be perfect for a New Year’s Eve gathering.
+This herb roast beef tenderloin is my family’s traditional Christmas dinner entrée, although it would also be perfect for a New Year’s Eve gathering.
 We eat baked stuffed shrimp on Christmas eve then beef on Christmas Day alongside creamy dauphinoise potatoes (similar to au gratin potatoes) and pan-seared green beans.

 The two-day preparation, while it may seem overwhelming, is the secret to making the meat so juicy and flavorful.